pixiebrix/pixiebrix-extension/README.md

 * **Extensibility:** integrating N services with each other requires N^2 integrations.
 With PixieBrix, a brick can be re-used to integrate with any number of applications.
 * **Cost:** with marketplaces, you often have to pay extra for additional integrations.
-These integration costs add up fast.
-* **Niche SaaS:** indie and niche SaaS apps can't all create their own app frameworks.
-With PixieBrix, you can add missing functionality to your any SaaS application.
+* **Long-Tail SaaS:** indie and niche SaaS apps can't all afford to create their own app frameworks.
+With PixieBrix, you can add missing functionality to you favorite SaaS application.